The complete guide to ... me?

 Hi there 👋

-My passion for programming started at the age of eleven in late 2016.
-My mom's midwife, who delivered my little brother, introduced me to Khan Academy.
+My passion for programming started at the age of eleven after having been introduced to Khan Academy.

-In the November of 2021, Replit announced their Kajam competition, which I was super hyped up about.
-Participating in the competition really got me close to the community, and that's when I finally cut the rope on Khan and moved over to Replit.
+I started to dip into competitive programming by doing a few coding challenges and hackathons.
+In November of 2021, Replit announced their annual game jam.
+Participating in it helped me get close to the community.
+I cut the rope on Khan and stuck to Replit.

-Shortly after Kajam, I decided that I wanted to work at Replit, so I applied for an internship.
-I flunked the interview but wasn't about to stop there.
+After participating in the game jam, I decided that I wanted to work at Replit.
+I applied for an internship and flunked the interview.
+I wasn't about to stop there.